-Kristine Zakarison M.Div., E-RYT (200), Nia Black Belt and certified Nia Move I.T.
-Instructor, Founder of Aloft Studios
+Kristine Zakarison M.Div., E-RYT 500, Nia Black Belt and certified Nia Move I.T.
+Instructor, Completing certification as Yoga Therapist, Founder of Aloft Studio

 Kristine first began studying yoga in 1984, when she took class called “The Study and Practice of Yoga” from Dr. Ravi Kapur of Punjab, India, while he was a visiting scholar at Harvard Divinity School.
 The course combined the practice of asana and meditation with the study of yogic philosophy and social justice.
 As a former ballet dancer and runner training for the ministry, this class wove together many of Kristine’s life “threads,” and Dr. Kapur became a strong teacher and mentor for her.
 For the next 10 years, Kristine continued her training in yoga at the BKS Iyengar Center in Cambridge, MA with Senior Iyengar teachers Patricia Walden and Karin Stephan, as well as continuing her study of yogic philosophy.
 The study and practice of this integrated path of yoga continues to be her personal passion.
 It focuses and informs her teaching.

 When Kristine discovered Nia several years ago, it felt as if she had discovered a long lost twin to her yoga practice.
 In her life, they are wonderful complements to one another.
 She is a licensed Nia Instructor and trained at the Brown Belt level.
 She is grateful for the many mentors she has had in Nia along the way, including her teachers and founders of Nia, Carlos Aya Rosas and Debbie Rosas, and former Nia instructor and founder of Kaya Fitness, Danielle Eastman.